 These headphones aren't very portable.
 Just like the HiFiMan Ananda, they're not meant to fold flat or fold into a more compact format.
 They also don't come with a carrying case to help protect them when you're on-the-go.

 These headphones have a great build quality.
 Their headband and body are covered in metal, which gives them a premium and durable look and feel.
 While they don't have the same hinge design as the HiFiMan Ananda or HiFiMan Sundara, they still seem sturdy.
 Their faux leather padding also feels nice against the skin.
 They feel sturdy enough to survive an accidental fall without taking too much damage.
+If you're looking for even better-built headphones, consider the Focal Clear Mg.

 The HiFiMan Arya have just acceptable stability.
 They're not designed for physical activity and they can move around your head, even with light head movement.
 That said, they should maintain their positioning during casual listening sessions.